 Sadly, the status quo isn’t working.

-Diet and disease are closely linked.
-Diets centered around saturated fats and dietary cholesterol, including meats, dairy (especially cheese, and yes this includes yogurt), junk foods, fast food, oils, refined flours, bakery items, and sugary beverages are largely to blame.
+Diet and disease are intimately linked.
+Diets centered around saturated fats and cholesterol meats, – meats, dairy products (especially cheese), junk foods, fast food, oils, refined flours, bakery items, and sugary beverages – are largely to blame.